0install/0install-win/readme.txt

 - Call "python setup.py py2exe".
 - Copy the content of the "dist" directory as well as the "0solve" file to bundled/Solver. or
-- Run bundled/download-solver.ps1.
+- Run "bundled/download-solver.ps1".

 Windows:

-"build.cmd" will call build scripts in subdirectories to create a complete Zero Install for Windows release in build/Frontend/Setup.
+"build.cmd" will call build scripts in subdirectories to create a complete Zero Install for Windows release in "build/Frontend/Setup".
-Note: Please read setup/readme.txt aswell for information about required tools.
+Note: Please read "setup/readme.txt" aswell for information about required tools.

 "cleanup.cmd" will delete any temporary files created by the build process or Visual Studio.

 Open "UnitTests.nunit" with the NUnit GUI (http://nunit.org/) to run the unit tests.
-Note: You must perform a Debug build first (using Visual Studio or src/build.cmd) before you can run the unit tests.
+Note: You must perform a Debug build first (using Visual Studio or "src/build.cmd") before you can run the unit tests.

+"version", "version-tools" and "version-updater" contain the version numbers used by the build scripts.
+Keep in sync with the version numbers in "src/AssemblyInfo.*.cs"!